-After graduating from his degree in 2011, Salem joined the Dubai Police Academy where he studied for a year.
-In 2012, he moved on to work in the Biology and DNA section of the General Department of Forensic Science and Criminology in the Dubai Police Force.
-After gaining work experience in the field of forensic DNA, Salem returned to the University of Central Lancashire and completed an MSc DNA Profiling from 2013-2014.
+After graduating in 2011, Salem embarked on a journey with the Dubai Police Academy, where he delved into the intricacies of policing for a year.
+In 2012, he moved on to work in the Biology and DNA section of the General Department of Forensic Science and Criminology within the Dubai Police Force.
+Building on his practical experience in forensic DNA analysis, Salem returned to UCLan to complete an MSc DNA Profiling from 2013 to 2014.

 Following his second graduation, Salem continued his tenure with the Dubai Police Force, ascending to the role of Expert in the forensic DNA field.
 Over six years of service, Salem contributed to more than 1,600 cases, earning accolades such as eight first-class appreciation badges from the General Department of Forensic Science and Criminology, alongside prestigious awards like the Dubai Police Excellency Award for Best New Employee and the Winner of the Dubai Government Excellence Program 2016.

 In 2018, Salem embarked on study leave from his role at the Dubai Police Force to commence a full-time PhD at UCLan.
 His focus turned to Touch/Trace DNA analysis, inspired by the prevalence of such samples in forensic laboratories.
 Despite the complexities inherent in Touch DNA analysis, Salem was determined to explore novel methodologies to enhance DNA recovery, thus undertaking his dissertation on this subject.